python-websockets/websockets/docs/howto/fly.rst

     Connection closed: 1001 (going away).

-If graceful shutdown wasn't working, the server wouldn't perform a closing handshake and the connection would be closed with code 1006 (connection closed abnormally).
+If graceful shutdown wasn't working, the server wouldn't perform a closing handshake and the connection would be closed with code 1006 (abnormal closure).